skip to Main Content

 Portfolios must be received by October 1st or March 1st of any given year for consideration for track acceptance for the following semester.
 Submissions received after the March 1 or October 1 deadlines will be reviewed in the next review period.

 Students are only permitted to apply for the Digital Cinema or Animation Track twice.
-If the student is not accepted into the Digital Cinema or Animation track, the student will continue in the Creative Media track.
+If the student is not accepted into the Digital Cinema or Animation track, the student will continue in the Cinematic Arts track.

-Students will receive notification one month after the respective deadlines.
+Students will receive notification within one month of the respective deadlines.

 Animation